Murder of Karen Buckley: Trial

 In August 2015, Pacteau appeared in The High Court in Glasgow where he would admit to murdering Buckley.
 The judge, Lady Rita Rae, told the High Court that Pacteau, from Bearsden, Glasgow, must serve a minimum of 23 years for the murder of Buckley before he could apply for parole.

 Detective superintendent Jim Kerr, who led the investigation, admitted that the attack was unmotivated, and any woman could have been subjected to what Buckley was.
 He said: "I think there was a premeditated plan that night to find some victim.
 He has been calculated and callous.
 They're complete strangers and he's made a concerted effort to destroy any evidence as to Karen's whereabouts.
 He had the opportunity at various times during this investigation to tell us exactly where she was and he didn't do that either."

 The trial resulted in Pacteau being sentenced to life in prison.

 Aftermath and memorials

 Buckley's parents made a statement thanking the police and people of Scotland for their work on the case and for helping bring their daughter justice.

-Shortly after the conviction, a vigil was held to celebrate Buckley's life and to honor her family before her family headed back to Ireland to arrange Buckley's funeral.
+Shortly after the conviction, a vigil was held to celebrate Buckley's life and to honour her family before her family headed back to Ireland to arrange Buckley's funeral.
 In 2016, Buckley's father collected her master's degree on behalf of his daughter.